 Please be aware that replies or rebuttals which follow a moderated comment may also be edited or deleted, as needed—if the original comment was problematic or in violation of our community standards, chances are responses to that comment (no matter how well-intentioned) won’t make much sense without the original.
 While we will always try to respond to problems on the site as quickly as possible, there may be a lag between flagging a comment and moderator intervention, so please try to be patient and respectful until we are able to respond.

 When necessary, we may close down particularly contentious comment threads, especially over nights and weekends when the moderation team cannot provide the constant coverage required in such situations.
-This is generally a temporary measure and the thread will be reopened as soon as the team is able to return to full-time, rigorous moderation of the conversation in question.
+This is often a temporary measure and the thread may be reopened as soon as the team is able to return to full-time, rigorous moderation of the conversation in question.
+Please note: After 30 days, comment threads on most articles will close automatically (with some exceptions for ongoing rereads, rewatches, and columns).

 The moderators are the final judges of what constitutes a violation of these rules and will take whatever actions they feel necessary to address misbehavior including, but not limited to, editing, deletion, or banning.
 This is a private community and in order to participate it in you must agree to express yourself in a way that does not violate these rules.

 Some other things to keep in mind:

 - Duplicate comments and comments that are irrelevant promotion of products or services will be deleted.
 This includes any comments incorporating promotional links/links unrelated to the original post.
 Don’t spam us or we will ban you.

 - Using so-called foul language is OK, as long as it’s used intelligently, and not to attack/insult others.
 This, however, does not apply to hate speech (see number 2).